cvmfs/doc-cvmfs/cpt-repo.rst

 Repositories can be created with the ``-V`` options or republished with the ``-F`` option with a ``membership requirement``.
-Clients that mount repositories with a membership requirement will grant or deny access to the repository based on the decision made by an authzoriation helper.
+Clients that mount repositories with a membership requirement will grant or deny access to the repository based on the decision made by an authorization helper.
 See Section :ref:`sct_authz` for details on authorization helpers.

 For instance, a repository can be configured to grant access to a repository